cabforum/servercert/docs/BR.md

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs

 ### 5.4.3 Retention Period for Audit Logs
-The CA SHALL retain evidence and logs of CA key lifecycle management events (as set forth in Section 5.4.1.1)  and Subscriber Certificate lifecycle management event audit logs (as set forth in Section 5.4.1.2) for at least seven years.
-The CA SHALL retain any security event audit logs (as set forth in Section 5.4.1.3) for at least two years.
+The CA SHALL retain CA key and certificate lifecycle management event records (as set forth in Section 5.4.1.1) for at least two years after destruction of the CA key (5.4.1.1.1 and 5.4.1.1.2) and for at least two years after the revocation or expiration of the CA certificate (5.4.1.1.3 and 5.4.1.1.4).
+The CA SHALL retain Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1.2) for at least two years after the revocation or expiration of the Subscriber Certificate.
+The CA SHALL retain any security event records (as set forth in Section 5.4.1.3) for at least two years.

 ### 5.4.4 Protection of Audit Log